waffles-codes/timelapser/README.md

-this is a program which will take a timelapse of the current onscreen contents and turn it into a timelapse video
+This program was made to record my code process for an upcoming youtube video.
+It is VERY efficient with storage space and doesn't require post-editing compression.
+The program takes a screenshot on an interval you can specify (2s by default) as a .jpg with mss and then later turns it into an .mp4 video using opencv.